RetroFloppy/transformenator/readme.txt

 New function: TransformDirectory utility now can 'normalize' out-of-control filename characters

+New extraction utility functions:
-New function: ExtractXerox860Files - extract files from Xerox 860 8" disk images
+  ExtractCPTFiles - extract files from CPT word processor disk image ExtractHPFiles - extract files from HP instrument (not LIF) disk image ExtractXerox860Files - extract files from Xerox 860 8" disk image transformutil.bat/.sh -simplifies the invocation of all utilities

 New transforms: Word Writer 4 for Commodore 64, Xerox 860